CBNUATA/CBNUATA.github.io/_pages/research.md

   <div class="research-text" markdown="1">

 ### Suspect & non-target screening
-Suspect and non-targeted screening of bioactive compounds and chemical contaminants using high-resolution mass spectrometry (HRMS), enabling systematic identification and structural characterization of chemical profiles from complex matrices.
+Complex matrices, including plant-derived materials and environmental or industrial samples, contain thousands of unknown chemical substances, some of which are bioactive compounds of interest and others potential risks to human health.
+The goal of this project is to systematically identify and characterize both plant-derived bioactive compounds and chemical contaminants using high-resolution mass spectrometry (HRMS).
+We apply suspect and non-targeted screening workflows to profile chemical composition and elucidate structural identity across diverse sample types.

   </div>
 </div>